 In our globalized economy driven by innovation and connectivity, the best-run enterprises are realizing the true value of collaboration.
 In 2020, we’re looking at a non zero sum game, where technology partnerships and alliances precipitate ever more advanced products, workflows, and outcomes.
 Shared best practices and resources hasten new efficiencies—efficiencies that are required to meet heightened customer expectations.

-Rich, can you start off by telling us a bit about your role at Pyramid and why you joined the Solutions leadership team?
+Rich, can you start off by telling us a bit about your role at Pyramid Consulting and why you joined the leadership team?

 My favorite part of my job, though, is creating strong relationships with software companies and sharing tools and best practices with them that make both of our organizations perform better.